THE POLICY EDGE

 Institutional Reforms Enable NHAI to Reduce Toll Collection Costs by Rs.
 2,062 Crore in FY 2024–25

-SDG 9: Industry, Innovation & Infrastructure | SDG 12: Responsible Consumption & Production
+SDG 9: Industry, Innovation and Infrastructure | SDG 12: Responsible Consumption and Production

-Institutions: Ministry of Road Transport & Highways
+Ministry of Road Transport and Highways MoRTH

 The National Highways Authority of India (NHAI) reports a sharp decline in its toll-collection cost at publicly-funded toll plazas in FY 2024-25.
 The cost of toll collection dropped from ₹4,736 crore in FY 2023-24 to ₹2,674 crore in FY 2024-25, translating into a savings of ₹2,062 crore.
 The cost-to-toll-fee ratio also improved significantly, falling from 17.27 % to 9.27 %.